Swimburger/SmsWithAlphanumericSender/readme.md

-# Send SMS with an Alpha Numeric Sender
+# Send SMS with an Alphanumeric Sender using Twilio Programmable SMS

 To run this sample:
 1. Configure the project using user-secrets